starburstdata/SA-Galaxy-Workshop/README.md

    - [s3](https://github.com/starburstdata/SA-Galaxy-Onsite-pre-work/blob/main/module_one/Create_S3_Catalog.pdf)
       - Access Keys to s3 are located within Keeper
       - s3 bucket is located within the starburstdata-field AWS account (188806360106)
-        - Bucket: s3://starburst-galaxy-workshop/galaxy_workshop/
+        - Bucket: s3://starburst-galaxy-workshop/
         - Create a new directory within that path (e.g. "org_a")
-        - Copy burst_bank and rideshare-demo paths into newly created directory
+        - Copy rideshare-demo path into newly created directory
       - Galaxy Configuration
         - Prohibit Creating and Writing to External Tables
         - Only Role that SA is using has write privileges
         - Connect to sample cluster in us-east-2
-        - Run Schema Discovery (ensure that you have added location access to the s3 uri (e.g. s3://starburst-galaxy-workshop/galaxy_workshop/org_a/*)
+        - Run Schema Discovery (ensure that you have added location access to the s3 uri (e.g. s3://starburst-galaxy-workshop/org_a/*)
    - [RDBMS](https://github.com/starburstdata/SA-Galaxy-Onsite-pre-work/blob/main/module_one/Create_RDBMS_Catalog.pdf)
 4. Create a Role to be used by attendees with the following constraints
    - Does not have "Grant to creating role?" access on the Add new Role screen